 Fan Fiction Updates: Sorry for taking so long on "Letters" and "Apple Pastries".
 I'm having a bad case of writers' block.
 I need to organize my material and it might take a long time.

 My profile now has a poll.
 The choices aren't necessarily about what kind of stories I should write, but I'd like to here whether you agree with me about what I'd like to see more of on FanFiction.
 Thanks to all of you who voted.

-Right now I am writing several fan poems.
-So far, I have 4 "Arthur Character Clerihews"stories, 1 collection of clerihews about the Beverly Cleary book Beezus and Ramona, 1 collection of clerihews about Winnie-the-Pooh, and 15 haiku stories.
+I have written several fan poems and plan on writing many more.
+So far, I have 4 "Arthur Character Clerihews"stories, 1 collection of clerihews about the Beverly Cleary book Beezus and Ramona, 1 collection of clerihews about Winnie-the-Pooh, and 16 haiku stories.
 I am planning on writing haiku for many movies and a few TV shows.
 The "D.W. and Brain Haiku,""Michelle and Joey Haiku," and "Max and Larabee Haiku" are all a part of my "Synchronous Twosomes Haiku" series, and they all contain references to other TV shows.
 I added more haiku to "D.W. and Brain Haiku" seasons 1, 2, and 3 on June the 6th.
 "Max and Larabee Haiku" and "Michelle and Joey Haiku" are completed.